timBrockman/1701-D/src/cp/README.md

     - [ ] index/profile
     - [ ] projects
     - [ ] articles
-  - [ ] refactor to nunjucks from tinyliquid (k-v access to annoying)
+  - [ ] refactor to handlebars, mustache, or nunjucks from tinyliquid (k-v access to annoying)
   - [ ] gulp image build

 ### backlog: